 - 3. Contraception: Barrier for fertilisation.

 - Physical barrier

 - Chemical methods

 - Surgical methods

 - Intrautrine contraceptive device (IUCD)

 - 4. (a) (i) Zygote is formed $\rightarrow$ Implanted in uterus

 - (ii) Onset of pregnanacy

 - (b) Menstruation

 - 5. Labelled diagram of germination of pollen grain on stigma of flower.

 Heredity and Evolution

-The transmission of characters/traits from one generation to the next generation.
+The transmission of characters/traits from one

 The differences in the characters/traits between the parent and offspring.